paulixta-oss/svelte-checklist/README.md

 ### Custom Wrapper Component

 The custom Wrapper component is rendered once per checklist, it has full access to the checklist store, and can make full use of it.
-It is currently rendered before the list of Items.
+It must contain a <slot /> element.

 #### Props Interface